 Four graduates of the Lower Merion School District will in August climb Mt.
 Kilimanjaro, the tallest mountain in Africa, to help support students who enjoy far fewer advantages than they did.

-One is famous for climbing a ladder, not a mountain.
+One is , not a mountain.
 Two others have plenty of climbing experience but will be attempting new heights.
 And as for the fourth, had she not taken on an even more monumental challenge years ago, none of them would be making the trip.